Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     <img class="myImg" src="images/jenkinscredentials.png" alt="Adding Credentials to Jenkins"/>

 1. Select the credential created in the previous step from the drop-down.
-The error message should disappear now.
+The error message should disappear.

      <img class="myImg" src="images/jenksaddvstsgit.png" alt="VSTS Git config in Jenkins"/>